embecosm/riscv-gdbserver/README.md

 set debug remote 1
 ```

-Please note that the gdbserver does not behave correctly once we reach the end of the program.
-This is being worked on at the moment, so we can just type 'continue' to run the whole thing.
+Please note that continuing (or stepping) after a breakpoint is currently not working.

 ## Notes on documentation
 Since this is being developed from the ground-up, it does not yet have a doc directory.